RoboCupAtHomeJP/Rule2023/rules/OPL/gr_en.md

 [日本語](./gr_ja.md) | [English](./gr_en.md)
 # General Rules & Regulations

 The competition in the Open Platform League (`OPL`) of RoboCup Japan Open @Home 2023 (referred to as "RCJ2023" below) will be held in accordance with the General Rules & Regulations described on this page.
-These General Rules & Regulations have been created based on Chapter 3 `General Rules & Regulations` of the [RoboCup 2023 Rulebook (March 28, 2023)](https://robocupathome.github.io/RuleBook/rulebook/master.pdf).
+These General Rules & Regulations have been created based on Chapter 3 `General Rules & Regulations` of the [RoboCup 2022 Rulebook (Rev-1298)](https://athome.robocup.org/wp-content/uploads/2022_rulebook.pdf).

-Regarding any changes not mentioned on this page related to the [RoboCup 2023 Rulebook](https://robocupathome.github.io/RuleBook/rulebook/master.pdf) will not be considered.
+Regarding any changes not mentioned on this page related to the [RoboCup 2022 Rulebook (Rev-1298)](https://athome.robocup.org/wp-content/uploads/2022_rulebook.pdf) will not be considered.
 Therefore, the rules will be finalized through discussions with participating teams via GitHub Issues.

 > **Warning**
-> If there is any inconsistency​ between the Japanese version and English version of the RCJ2023 General Rules & Regulations, we will take the Japanese version as priority.
+> If there is any inconsistency between the Japanese version and English version of the RCJ2023 General Rules & Regulations, we will take the Japanese version as priority.

 ## Team Registration and Qualification